Fare: French American

 Elegance and energy in a restaurant are not often found on the Jersey Shore.
 Avenue is the exception.
 This upscale, oceanfront restaurant in the Pier Village area of Long Branch is all about ambiance with a trendy, Jersey Shore feeling.

-The kitchen is run by Executive Chef Joshua Sauer who received his formal culinary training at Brookdale Community College's Culinary Arts Program.
-He later honed his culinary skills at the Grenville Hotel in Bay Head, the former Doris and Ed's in the Highlands, and Rat's Restaurant at the Grounds for Sculpture, in Hamilton before coming to Avenue.
+The kitchen is run by Executive Chef Josh Sauer.
+Chef Sauer received his formal culinary training at Brookdale's Culinary Arts Program.
+He later honed his culinary skills at the former Jersey Sore landmark restaurant Doris and Ed's, Rat's Restaurant at the Grounds for Sculpture, and at restaurants in New York City and Park City, Utah before coming to Avenue.

 This is not the place to go to for a cozy, intimate, romantic dining experience, the noise from the 'Le Club ' on the upper level tends to interfere with an otherwise pleasant, fine dining experience.